 Reasons Why a Seller May be Motivated to Sell Property

 One of the prime ways of doing so is to locate a seller that is truly motivated to sell their real estate, sometimes at a smaller expense in return for a speedy, smooth transaction.
-Making low offers is something every realtor has probably done in the past, though it can sometimes seem like a slap in the face to send a below-list offer.
+Making low offers is something every realtor has done in the past, though it can sometimes seem like a slap in the face to send an offer below the list price.

 Everyone Sells for a Reason

 One of the best ways to investigate the motives of your seller is to simply ask.
 That might seem like a common sense approach, but people often go through entire real estate transactions without asking even the most simple questions about who they are purchasing real estate from.

 Your realtor or the seller’s realtor may have that kind of information on hand and while they might have reason to guard it, more often than not they will make polite conversation about what plans a seller has.
 At open houses especially, a realtor may make the effort to chat with you, sometimes answering such questions, in hopes of getting you interested in the property.
 Let that eagerness work for you and get the information you need that might help you purchase below-market real estate.

 There are quite a few situations that might result in a motivated seller, but perhaps the most common are relocations, divorces, and financial troubles.
 As you can imagine, if a seller is involved in any of these three situations, it is probable that speed is an issue and sometimes that speed is worth a discount on the list price of the real estate property.

 Relocations especially can split a seller’s attention between two locations, greatly motivating the seller to quickly get rid of an old property to focus on a new one.
 That split focus can be your gain with a bit of a discounted offer that nonetheless represents a quick chance to be done with the property.

 Each Property Has its Own Traits